ibexa/documentation-developer/docs/personalization/personalization_brochure.md

 To enable recommendation engine, request access to the service by [creating an account]([[= user_doc =]]/personalization/enable_personalization/#request-access-to-the-server).

-After setting up an account and receiving credentials, pass them to your administrator who will configure Personalization service in your Ibexa DXP instance.
+After setting up an account and receiving credentials, pass them to your administrator who can configure Personalization service in your [[= product_name =]] instance.

 Now, you can start collecting data and boost your business.